Knowledge base

 Author: Nikita Razdorsky

-All the centers in your BodyGraph are undefined, so there is no fixed internal source for decisions.
-Clarity ripens in rhythm with the lunar cycle, as the Moon sequentially activates different gates.
-For significant choices, rely on one full lunar cycle—approximately 28–29 days—and on your personal, recurring clarity pattern, which you will recognize by observing several consecutive cycles.
+All the centers in your BodyGraph are undefined, so there is no fixed inner source for decisions.
+Clarity matures in the rhythm of the lunar cycle as the Moon activates different gates in sequence.
+For important choices, orient yourself around one full cycle—about 28–29 days—and around your own recurring pattern of clarity, which you recognize by observing several consecutive cycles.

-Keep your own pace: set a clear timeframe for getting back with an answer; speak the topic aloud in the correct environment and with trusted partners who serve as a “mirror”—not to advise you, but so that you can hear your own wording.
+Keep your own pace: agree in advance on when you will return with an answer, talk the topic through out loud in the correct environment and with reliable people who serve as a “mirror” for you—not to advise you, but so you can hear how your own wording sounds.
 Keep brief notes: what you discussed, which words “lit you up,” where doubts arose.
-For urgent tasks, take reversible steps without long commitments; for long-term matters, wait for the full circle and the recurring sense of clarity.
+For immediate tasks, use reversible steps without long commitments; for long-term ones, wait for the full round and a recurring sense of clarity.

-💬 When you no longer feel the urge to seek “one more opinion,” the phrasing of the decision contracts into a simple, steady formula; it sounds the same the next morning after sleep, and the pressure to do something—anything—immediately disappears.
-That is genuine clarity.
+💬 When there is no desire to seek “one more opinion,” when the decision phrase narrows into a simple and stable formula, when it sounds the same in the morning after sleep, and when the pressure to do something immediately disappears—that is genuine clarity.

-With an undefined G Center, your environment becomes decisive: the right place and people clearly improve your well-being and the quality of your decisions, whereas an “incorrect” space blurs your sense of self.
-Watch for bodily markers—lightness, steadiness, natural engagement—as indicators that the place is correct, and feel free to change surroundings if they do not “gather” you.
+The undefined G Center makes environment decisive: the right place and people clearly improve your well-being and the quality of your decisions; an “incorrect” space blurs your sense of self.
+Track bodily markers—lightness, evenness, natural engagement—as indicators that the place is right, and change your environment boldly if it does not help you feel centered.

-️False voices of the undefined centers.
+❗️False voices of undefined centers.
 For a Reflector, they sound especially convincing and require conscious attention:

-• Root Center—“Speed up and get it done to relieve the pressure.”
+• Root Center—“speed up and do it faster to relieve the pressure”

-• Splenic Center—“Cling to the familiar, even if it is harmful.”
+• Splenic Center—“hold on to what is familiar, even if it is harmful”

-• Solar Plexus Center (Emotional)—“Avoid conflict at any cost.”
+• Solar Plexus (Emotional)—“avoid conflict at any cost”

-• G Center—“Define who you are and where you are going right now.”
+• G Center—“define who you are and where you are going immediately”

-It is crucial for you to study the false voices of each center in detail.
-Notice these impulses, name them aloud, and reduce their influence—make decisions not from those pressing voices, but from the clarity that matures over time.
+It is important for you to study the false voices of each center in detail.
+Notice these impulses, name them out loud, and reduce their influence on you—make decisions not from these pressuring voices, but from the clarity that has actually formed over time.

-Speak briefly and specifically in the first person, listen for the phrases that repeat and “light you up,” and track the rhythm of your own clarity moments.
-When you honor the lunar cycle and the correctness of your environment, decisions come together without unnecessary friction, and a Reflector’s life becomes satisfying, delighting you with pleasant surprises and remarkable twists of fate.
+Speak briefly and specifically in the first person, listen for which formulations repeat and “switch you on,” and record the rhythm of your own moments of clarity.
+When you respect the lunar cycle and the correctness of your environment, decisions come together without unnecessary collisions, and a Reflector’s life becomes satisfying and pleasantly surprising, full of delightful surprises and remarkable turns of fate.